Shyness: Western perceptions

-Eastern perceptions
+East Asian perceptions

-In Eastern cultures shyness-inhibition in school-aged children is seen as positive and those that exhibit these traits are viewed well by peers and are accepted.
-They tend to be seen as competent by their teachers, to perform well in school and to show well-being.
-Shy individuals are also more likely to attain leadership status in school.
+In East Asian cultures shyness-inhibition in school-aged children is seen as positive.
+Those who exhibit these traits are generally accepted by peers and perceived as competent by educators, performing well in school and to showing well-being.
+Research in Chinese schools has suggested that shy-inhibited children are more likely to be nominated for leadership roles by their peers compared to Western cohorts.
 Being shy or inhibited does not correlate with loneliness or depression as in the West.
-In Eastern cultures, being shy and inhibited is perceived as a sign of politeness, respectfulness, and thoughtfulness.

 Examples of shyness and inhibition

-In Hispanic cultures shyness and inhibition with authority figures is common.
-For instance, Hispanic students may feel shy towards being praised by teachers in front of others, because in these cultures students are rewarded in private with a touch, a smile, or spoken word of praise.
-Hispanic students may seem shy when they are not.
-It is considered rude to excel over peers and siblings; therefore it is common for Hispanic students to be reserved in classroom settings.
-Adults also show reluctance to share personal matters about themselves to authority figures such as nurses and doctors.
+Cultural norms in some Hispanic contexts, such as rewarding students privately rather than publicly, may be misinterpreted as shyness by educators unfamiliar with these customs.

-Cultures in which the community is closed and based on agriculture (Kenya, India, etc.) experience lower social engagement than those in more open communities (United States, Okinawa, etc.) where interactions with peers are encouraged.
-Children in Mayan, Indian, Mexican, and Kenyan cultures are less expressive in social styles during interactions and they spend little time engaged in socio-dramatic activities.
-They are also less assertive in social situations.
-Self-expression and assertiveness in social interactions are related to shyness and inhibition in that when one is shy or inhibited one exhibits little or no expressive tendencies.
-Assertiveness is demonstrated in the same way, being shy and inhibited lessen one's chances of being assertive because of a lack of confidence.
+Socially close cultures based on agriculture (Kenya, India, etc.) experience lower social engagement than those in more open communities (US, Okinawa, etc.) where interactions with peers are encouraged.
+Children in Mayan, Indian, Mexican and Kenyan cultures are less expressive in social styles during interactions and they spend little time engaged in socio-dramatic activities.

 In Italian culture emotional expressiveness during interpersonal interaction is encouraged.
 From a young age children engage in debates or discussions that encourage and strengthen social assertiveness.
 Independence and social competence during childhood is also promoted.
-Being inhibited is looked down upon and those who show this characteristic are viewed negatively by their parents and peers.
-Like other cultures where shyness and inhibition is viewed negatively, peers of shy and inhibited Italian children reject the socially fearful, cautious and withdrawn.
+In Italian contexts, social inhibition is often negatively appraised by parents and peers, as cultural norms tend to prioritize social assertiveness.
+Similar trends observed in both North American and Italian samples show that peers of shy and inhibited Italian children reject those who are socially fearful, cautious, and withdrawn.
 These withdrawn and socially fearful children express loneliness and believe themselves to be lacking the social skills needed in social interactions.